One Method to Solve all Stock Problems on LeetCode

 Note

-was equivalent to reducing it on buy
+was equivalent to decreasing k

-does not alter the transaction count k
+choice does not change the transaction count k

 Now, we have completed the most challenging step in dynamic programming: the state transition equation.
 If you understood the previous content, you can already solve all problems quickly by applying this framework.
 However, there's one last bit missing, which is defining the base case, the simplest scenario.